 At the heart of Catholic tradition lies a title for the Blessed Virgin Mary known as “Our Lady of Consolation” or “Mary, Comforter of the Afflicted.”
 This revered title epitomizes the solace and comfort she brings to the faithful, especially during their most trying times.

 The roots of this devotion trace back to the Augustinian friars who were pivotal in spreading this special veneration.
 Alongside Saints Augustine and Monica, Our Lady of Consolation stands as the trio of patrons for the Augustinian orders.
-Her title, “Consolatrix Afflictorum,” featured in the Litany of Loreto, highlights her role as a beacon of comfort for those in distress.
+Her title, “Consolatrix Afflictorum,” is featured in the Litany of Loreto, showing her role as a source of comfort for those in distress.

 Our Lady of Consolation’s feast is celebrated in various Catholic orders and countries, and in particular regions, like Turin and Reggio Calabria in Italy, the veneration of specific images of Our Lady of Consolation holds great significance.
-The image in Turin, known as “Sancta Maria de Populo de Urbe,” is deeply cherished, while in Reggio Calabria, a revered canvas depicts Mary with significant saints, mirroring the deep-rooted faith in her comforting presence.
+The image in Turin, known as “Sancta Maria de Populo de Urbe,” is deeply cherished, while in Reggio Calabria, a revered canvas depicts Mary with significant saints.

 Our Lady of Consolation, pray for us!